d1videbyzero/SANS-Holiday-Hack-2023/README.md

 ### Finding Guess Numbers

 Start at 0 and pull full tension.
-We are now looking to see that the limits of the dial with full tension are on either side of a whole number.
+We are now looking to see what the limits of the dial with full tension are on either side of a whole number.
 For example, right away we see that at full tension on 0, the left limit of the dial is 39.5 and the right limit is 0.5.
 This is what we want to see, and our guess number is right in between that at 0.
 Now we will continue to do this all the way from 0-11.
 To move on, release just enough tension on the lock to go past the upper barrier and then re-apply full tension to the shackle.
 The guess number must always be a whole number so if you have dial limits of say 8 and 9, the guess number would be 8.5 which is invalid because its a fraction.
 You can skip these and continue on.

 Numbers found:

 39.5-0.5 --> 0

 8.5-9.5 --> 9

 ### The Math